MicrosoftDocs/quantum-docs-pr/articles/language/file-structure.md

 ### Examples

-An operation definition might be as simple as the following, which defines the primitive Pauli X operation:
+An operation definition might be as simple as the following, which defines the Intrinsic Pauli X operation:

 ```qsharp
 operation X (q : Qubit) : Unit